Philip Glass: Record labels

 In 1970, Glass and Klaus Kertess (owner of the Bykert Gallery) formed a record label named Chatham Square Productions after the location of the studio of a Philip Glass Ensemble member Dick Landry.
 In 1993, Glass formed another record label, Point Music; in 1997, Point Music released Music for Airports, a live, instrumental version of Eno's composition of the same name, by Bang on a Can All-Stars.
 In 2002, Glass and his producer Kurt Munkacsi and artist Don Christensen founded the Orange Mountain Music company, dedicated to "establishing the recording legacy of Philip Glass" and, to date, have released sixty albums of Glass's music.

 Looking Glass Studios

 In 1992, Glass built his own recording studio in New York City and named it Looking Glass Studios.
-In addition to Glass' own recording projects, the studio hosted recording projects of notable artists including Beck, Bjork, Sheryl Crow, The Cure, Grace Jones, Lou Reed, and Roger Waters before its closure in February 2009.
+In addition to Glass' own recording projects, the studio hosted recording projects of notable artists including Beck, Björk, Sheryl Crow, the Cure, Grace Jones, Lou Reed, and Roger Waters before its closure in February 2009.